-AERM-1253 Aircraft Welding (1-3-2) Topics address repair procedures for steel, magnesium, brass, and aluminum materials used in aircraft assembly and selection and application of appropriate methods of welding, brazing, and soldering steel, magnesium, brass, and aluminum.
-Prerequisites: AERM-1203, AERM-1208
+AERM-1253 Aircraft Welding (1-3-2) Topics address repair

+procedures for steel, magnesium, brass, and aluminum materials used in aircraft assembly and selection and application of appropriate methods of welding, brazing, and soldering steel, magnesium, brass, and aluminum.
+Prerequisite: AERM-1343 AERM-1345(220) AERM-1247(192) AERM-1449(74117) AERM-1350(11580); Minimum grade C,CR;

 AERM-1254 Aircraft Composites (1-4-2) A study of the inspection and repair of composite, fiberglass, honeycomb, and laminated structural materials including doors, windows, bonded structures, and interior furnishings.
-Prerequisites: AERM-1203, AERM-1208.
+Prerequisite: AERM-1343 AERM-1345(220) AERM-1247(192) AERM-1449(74117) AERM-1350(11580); Minimum grade C,CR

-AERM-1314 Basic Electricity (1-6-3) A study of aircraft electrical systems and their requirements including the use of ammeter, voltmeter, and ohmmeter; series and parallel circuits; inductance and capacitance; magnetism; converting alternating current (AC) to direct current (DC); controlling devices; maintenance and servicing of aircraft batteries; and interpreting aircraft electrical diagrams to include solid state devices and logic functions.
-Prerequisites: DMTH-0100, READ-0200, WRIT-0200
+AERM-1314 Basic Electricity (2-4-3) A study of aircraft electrical systems and their requirements including the use of ammeter, voltmeter, and ohmmeter; series and parallel circuits; inductance and capacitance; magnetism; converting alternating current (AC) to direct current (DC); controlling devices; maintenance and servicing of aircraft batteries; and reading and interpreting aircraft electrical diagrams to include solid state devices and logic functions.
+Fundamentals of electrical safety also addressed.

-AERM-1315 Aviation Science (2-3-3) Fundamentals of mathematics, physics, and drawing as they apply to aircraft principles and operations as required by the federal aviation administration for airframe and powerplant mechanics.
-Prerequisites: DMTH-0100, READ-0100, WRIT-0100
+AERM-1315 Aviation Science (2-3-3) Fundamentals of mathematics, physics, and drawings as they apply to aircraft principles and operations as required by the Federal Aviation Administration (FAA) for airframe and powerplant mechanics.

-AERM-1340 Aircraft Propellers (2-4-3) Fundamentals of construction of propellers.
-Skills development in inspection, servicing, and repair of fixed-pitch, constant-speed, and feathering propellers and governing systems.
-Instruction in removal, balancing, and installation of propellers.
-Prerequisites: AERM-1203, AERM-1315, AERM-1208
+AERM-1340 Aircraft Propellers (2-4-3) Fundamentals of propeller design, function, and construction.
+Skill development in inspection, servicing, and repair of fixed-pitch, constant-speed, and feathering propellers and governing systems.
+Instruction in removal, balancing, and installation of propellers and fundamentals of safety are also addressed.
+Prerequisite: AERM-1203(156) AERM-1315(208) AERM-1208(172); Minimum grade C,CR